 Anaerobic bacteriae especially B fragilis is seen more in cases like prolonged rupture of membranes and amnionitis, etc.

-The umbilical cord which has connective tissues and blood vessels is cut after the child is born and an umbilical stump remains which separates from umbilicus over a few days by a mechanism which is not very clear.
+The umbilical cord which has connective tissues and blood vessels is cut after the child is born and an umbilical stump remains which separates from umbilicus over a few days by a mechanism that is not very clear.
 But the following processes are thought to contribute

 - Granulocyte influx and phagocytosis